 To give 3D PDFs a consistent layout and structure, you can create a PDF template that contains a placeholder for a 3D model.
-Create the template in any application as long as it has the ability to be saved as a PDF file.
+Create the template in any Microsoft® Office application in which PDFMaker is available.
 After you create a template, select it in the Tetra4D Converter Conversion dialog whenever you convert a 3D file to PDF.

-- In an Office 2003 document, click the Save to PDF button on the PDF toolbar.
+- 1. In an Office 2003 document, click the Save to PDF button on the PDF toolbar.
 In an Office 2007/2010 document or newer, click the Create PDF button on the Acrobat ribbon.
 This step creates a placeholder for your 3D conversion. - 2.
-Open up the PDF in Acrobat XI Pro or Acrobat Pro DC. - 3.
-In the Tetra4D Converter tool area, choose Add 3D. - 4.
-Select any 3D CAD file.
-This step creates a placeholder for your 3D conversion.
+Open up the PDF in Acrobat X Pro / XI Pro. - 3.
+In the Tetra4D Converter tool area, choose Insert 3D. - 4.
+Select any 3D CAD file, or use one of the templates provided in the template directory.